kmorimatsu/epaper_classes/README.md

 Note that you need to assign DC, CS, RST, and BUSY pins as parameters of NEW function.

 ## C files
 The C source code files in "c" directory are used to construct C binary.
-The objects must be constructed in "build" directory as files, "epaper.hex", "epaper.dis" and "epaper.elf.map".
+The objects must be constructed in "build_pico1" and "build_pico2" directories as files, "epaper.hex", "epaper.dis" and "epaper.elf.map".
 See c_convert.php source code ("configclass" class).

 ## PHP files
 The PHP files in this directory are used to construct MachiKania classes in "classes" directory.